MelonKony/millmint/site/factbook/bulletin/airline-travel.md

 * Most flights use a simple 80/20 system, where 80% of seats are available six months out and 20% are allocated based on need.
 {{</note>}}

 Almost every [[Vekllei]] person flies, and some fly frequently.
 The country is simply too big and its islands too disparate to commute by ship regularly.
-Almost always, they fly with [[air|Commonwealth Airways]], their national airline, which does not charge a fare for the unmoneyed and unbanked Commonwealth population.
+Almost always, they fly with [[Commonwealth Airways]], their national airline, which does not charge a fare for the unmoneyed and unbanked Commonwealth population.

 The process for booking is this: